Project Overview

 Color palette

-Regarding typography we choose "Lato" family as the main font, using a combination of regular for normal text and bold for titles and highlights.
+Typography played a crucial role, and we opted for the "Lato" font family, employing a combination of regular for normal text and bold for titles and highlights.

 Lato Regular